tpximpact/mhclg-oruk/content/developers/overview/index.md

   their details
 - </code>/taxonomy_terms</code> and <code>/taxonomy_terms/{id}</code> List of taxonomy terms and details of a specified taxonomy term

 Version 3.0 has nine GET web methods.
-See [Swagger documentation](https://docs.openreferraluk.org/en/latest/openapi.html).
+See the [API page](/developers/api) and [Swagger documentation](https://api.porism.com/ServiceDirectoryService/swagger-ui/index.html).

 #### Custom APIs